ChamaKaushik/IPL-Analysis-using-Power-BI/README.md

 # IPL Data Analysis using Power BI

 ## 📌 Project Overview
-This project focuses on analyzing Indian Premier League (IPL) data using **Power BI**.
+1.This project focuses on analyzing Indian Premier League (IPL) data using **Power BI**.
-The IPL is one of the most popular T20 cricket leagues in the world, generating a huge amount of match data every season.
+2.The IPL is one of the most popular T20 cricket leagues in the world, generating a huge amount of match data every season.
-The goal of this project is to explore the data, create interactive dashboards, and generate insights into batting, bowling, toss, and venue performances.
+3.The goal of this project is to explore the data, create interactive dashboards, and generate insights into batting, bowling, toss, and venue performances.

 ## 📂 Datasets Used
 - **Matches Dataset**: Team names, winners, toss details, stadiums, results, season